-- The Long Term Financial Plan will be updated to include other financial plans adopted by Council.
-Including Roads and Water/Waste Water Plans and the Debt Management Policy. - 2.
-The City will review these policies on an annual basis to ensure that they are meeting the intended results." - 134.
-In the preamble of Section 19.0, Implementation, by: - a.
+- a.
 Deleting the phrase "directives established under" in the first sentence of the first paragraph; - b.
 Adding the word "legislation," after the word "program" in the first sentence of the third paragraph; and - c.
 Adding the phrase ", with necessary regard to this broader legislative framework" after the phrase "policies of this Plan" in the third paragraph. - 135.
 In Section 19.2, General Policies, by: - a.
 Deleting the word "Financing" and replacing it with the phrase "Equivalent Grant" after the phrase "Tax Increment" in clause a.iii.; and - b.
-Deleting the word "the" and replacing it with the word "this" after the phrase "City in implementing" in clause b. - In Section 19.5, Zoning, by deleting the second paragraph and replacing it with the following: "In order to implement this Plan, a new Zoning By-law has been prepared.
+Deleting the word "the" and replacing it with the word "this" after the phrase "City in implementing" in clause b. - 136.
+In Section 19.5, Zoning, by deleting the second paragraph and replacing it with the following: "In order to implement this Plan, a new Zoning By-law has been prepared.
 The Zoning By-law will be updated on a regular bases as this Plan is updated.". - 137.
 In Section 19.5.1, Existing By-laws, by deleting the phrase "in the new Zoning By-law" after the phrase "will be permitted". - 138.
-In Section 19.5.4, Holding Zones, by: - a.
-Deleting the word "and" after the word "redevelopment" in clause a.iii.; - b.
-Adding the word "and" after the phrase "by the City" in clause a.iv.; and - Adding clause v. as follows: "where a risk management plan for drinking water source protection is being developed.". - 139.
-Inserting Section 19.5.5, Section 37 By-laws, as follows and renumbering subsequent sections accordingly:
+In Section 19.5.1, Existing By-laws, by deleting the section in its entirety and replacing it with the following:

+"19.5.1 Existing By-law